 Uganda Conservation Wildlife Education Center (UWEC)

 The Uganda Wildlife Education Centre (UWEC) formerly and popularly referred to as the Zoo is a perfect place to visit in Entebbe.
 UWEC has several wildlife animals and bird species and some of them include the lion, giraffe, cheetah, chimpanzee, rare shoebill stork, Grey-crowned crane, and many more.

 It boasts 121 bird species, 13 big cats, 283 wild species, and 250 herbs and medicinal plants.
 This place offers an experience much more than a zoo as you can get involved in up-close activities with the animals like being a caretaker, behind-the-scenes experience, and much more.
 It is a kid-friendly destination and children will love playing in the facility.

 Botanical Gardens Entebbe

 A visit to Entebbe Botanical gardens is a great opportunity to see some primates and bird species just close to the Beach in Lake Victoria.
 At the gardens, colobus monkeys are common and can be spotted with their striking black and white color.

-Some of the bird species that can be spotted include the Palm Nut Vulture, African Grey Parrot which are resident and the Bat Hawk that is often seen at sunset.
-A side from the birds and primates, the gardens are a beautiful setting for a nature walk where you can relax or have a wilderness feeling within Entebbe.
+Some of the bird species that can be spotted include the Palm Nut Vulture, African Grey Parrot which are resident, and the Bat Hawk which is often seen at sunset.
+Aside from the birds and primates, the gardens are a beautiful setting for a nature walk where you can relax or have a wilderness feeling within Entebbe.